top of page

 CPA Exam Structure

 The CPA Exam is a rigorous, four-part test administered by the AICPA and overseen by NASBA.
 You must apply to sit for the exam through your State Board of Accountancy (see above).
+Many CPA candidates prepare with a CPA review course to optimize their CPA exam review plan.

-The exam is made up of three 4-hour long core sections and one 4-hour long Discipline section of your choice.
+The exam is made up of three 4-hour-long core sections and one 4-hour-long Discipline section of your choice.

 1. Core Sections (Required)